All of the regular expression functions use the Java pattern syntax, with a few notable exceptions:

 (?m)

 is recognized as a line terminator.
-Additionally, the(?d)
+Additionally, the (?d)

-flag is not supported and must not be used. - Case-insensitive matching (enabled via the
+not supported and must not be used.(?i)

-flag) is always performed in a Unicode-aware manner.
-However, context-sensitive and local-sensitive matching is not supported.
-Additionally, the(?u)
+performed in a Unicode-aware manner.
+However, context-sensitive and

-is not treated asU+10000
+not treated as U+10000

-and must be specified as\x{10000}
+and must be specified as \x{10000}

-) are incorrectly handled for a non-spacing mark without a base character. \Q
+) are incorrectly handled for a non-spacing mark

-are not supported in character classes (such as[A-Z123]
+are not supported in character classes (such as

-) and are instead treated as literals.- Unicode character classes (
+) and are instead treated as literals.\p{prop}

 OldItalic